Gordon J. Humphrey: 2016 presidential election

 In 2015, Humphrey endorsed Ohio governor John Kasich for President in 2016.
 During the 2016 Republican presidential primaries, Humphrey was a leader of efforts to try to block Donald Trump from securing the nomination at the Republican National Convention.
-He stated, "I would only vote for Hillary [referring to Hillary Clinton, the Democratic nominee] in the event of a very close contest.
+He stated, "I would only vote for Hillary in the event of a very close contest.
 Meantime, I'm hoping the Republican leadership, at long, long last will show the courage and principle to denounce Trump and to demand he renounce the nomination or face a reconvening of the convention."
 On November 6, 2016, two days before the election, Humphrey officially endorsed Clinton.
 That same month, Humphrey left the Republican Party and became an independent.

 Calling for Donald Trump's removal from office

-On August 9, 2017, Humphrey extended his opposition to President Trump by calling for his removal from office in a letter addressed to his own member of Congress, Democratic Rep. Ann McLane Kuster, arguing that Trump is “sick of mind” and dangerous.
+On August 9, 2017, Humphrey extended his opposition to President Trump by calling for his removal from office in a letter addressed to his own member of Congress, Democratic Rep. Annie Kuster, arguing that Trump is "sick of mind" and dangerous.